Apply Now (2017)

 - Be able to present coverage of a health insurance plan that is effective during the internship program before arriving in Japan.

-Upon receiving UTRIP financial support, students must agree to fulfill the following requirements:
+Upon enrolling in the UTRIP program, students must agree to fulfill the following requirements:

 - To devote their full efforts to conducting the UTRIP project

 - To participate in the project for the full six-week period

 - To attend all academic and social events scheduled over the course of the UTRIP program

 - To submit a written research final report approved by the UTRIP supervisor within one month of finishing the UTRIP program

 - To give an oral presentation on the scheduled day